Festival international du livre d'art et du film: Publications: filaf annual review

+filaf annual is an annual magazine about artbooks and films.

 The FILAF Gallery / Art Library

-Continuing its effort in favor of the written word, the FILAF inaugurated in June 2014, during the fourth edition of the festival, a space that is both gallery and art bookstore.
 Open year-round, it completes the regional offer by presenting temporary exhibitions of contemporary art.
 It invites selected artists to produce works combining literature, cinema and drawing.
-Through exhibitions, artist residencies and the production of associated micro-editions, the FILAF Gallery seeks to highlight the closed links that living artists have with literature and cinema.
-As exhibitions evolve, the exploration of a universe is constructed.

-Continuing its effort in favor of writing, the bookstore offers magazines such as Artpress, The British Journal of Photography, ArtReview, Artforum, The Drawer, The Plat, Tapas or Etudes Photographiques.

 The FILAF / Galeristes Award

 In 2016, the Filaf inaugurated the Filaf / Galeristes Prize, an award celebrating the best art book published by an art gallery.
-The event takes place during Galeristes, a contemporary art fair created in 2016 by French curator Stéphane Corréard.
+The event takes place during a contemporary art fair created in 2016 by French curator Stéphane Corréard.
 It has since its inception rewarded five books.